alanperrow/StardewModding/ConvenientInventory/ConvenientInventory/README.md

    - Clothes/equipment
  - Re-investigate feasability of preventing favorited items from being placed in the shipping bin.
  - tails618: "community center bundles in the inventory is gone... am I missing something?".
 Validate if this is true.
- - New house presents should not be considered for quick stack.
  - Text localization support.

 DONE: